riconaef/Airbnb_Seattle/README.md

 The used data consists of two dataframes (listings and calendar) and can be downloaded here.
 The calendar dataframe is a large file, thus it was separated into two files.

-The steps of the analysis can be viewed in the Crisp_DM_
+The steps of the analysis can be viewed in the Crisp_DM_history.ipynb file.
+There is also a single jupyter file for each question to generate the desired plots.

 ## Results<a name="results"></a>